-Also apply the theorem proving capabilities of RISCAL (menu option "Apply Theorem Prover") in order to try to verify the validity of these conditions for arbitrary values of M and N (the embedded SMT solvers are indeed able to automatically prove the verification conditions of this simple algorithm).
+Also attempt the theorem proving capabilities of RISCAL (menu option "Apply Theorem Prover") to verify the validity of these conditions for arbitrary values of M and N with proof method SMT (make sure that in menu "TP" menu entry "Method SMT" is selected).

-5. Apply the capabilities of RISCAL to automatically generate the necessary verification conditions from the annotated program.
-For this select the operation button "Show/Hide Tasks" to display all tasks related to the implementation ("Verify correctness of result", "Verify iteration and recursion", and "Verify implementation preconditions") and verify the implementation by checking these tasks.
-If your annotations are adequate (strong enough but not too strong), then all red tasks turn blue (as demonstrated in class for the "summation" example).
+5. Then apply the capabilities of RISCAL to automatically generate the necessary verification conditions from the annotated program.
+For this select the operation button "Show/Hide Tasks" and check all tasks related to the implementation ("Verify specification preconditions", "Verify implementation preconditions", "Verify correctness of result", "Verify iteration and recursion").
+If your annotations are adequate (strong enough but not too strong), then all red tasks turn blue (as demonstrated in class for the "linear search" example).
 Again, if a task stays red, i.e., the corresponding verification condition does not hold, you may choose the entry "Show Counterexample" to get some further insight, which may help you to correct your annotations.

-Again apply the theorem proving capabilities of RISCAL in order to try to verify the validity of the verification conditions for arbitrary values of M and N.
+Again attempt the theorem proving capabilities of RISCAL to verify the validity of the verification conditions for arbitrary values of M and N with proof method SMT.

-The deliverables for this exercise consists of the following items:
+The deliverables for this assignment consists of the following items:

-- 1. a nicely formatted copy of the RISCAL specification (included as text, not as screenshots); - 2. a detailed manual derivation of the verification conditions; - 3. for each check of a verification condition a reasonable selection of the output (included as text, not as screenshots) with an explicit statement whether the check has succeeded; if a check failed, give a conjecture why the check failed. - 4. screenshots of (part of) the RISCAL software illustrating the automatically generated tasks after checking (panel "Tasks", all/most of these tasks should be blue); - 5. an explicit statement of whether all tasks could be successfully checked or not for some fixed values of M and N; if some tasks could not be successfully checked, give screenshots of the RISCAL software after the task has been selected (indicating in the editor area those parts of the specification related to the task) and your conjecture why this task failed; - 6. an explicit statement of whether all theorems could be successfully proved for arbitrary values of M and N; if some theorems could not be successfully proved, give screenshots of the RISCAL software after the task has been selected (indicating in the editor area those parts of the specification related to the task) and the menu entry "Print Prover Output" has been selected (displaying the final couple of lines of the output).
+- 1. a nicely formatted copy of the RISCAL specification (included as text, not as screenshots); - 2. a detailed manual derivation of the verification conditions; - 3. for each check of a verification condition a reasonable selection of the output (included as text, not as screenshots) with an explicit statement whether the check has succeeded; if a check failed, give a conjecture why this is the case. - 4. screenshots of (part of) the RISCAL user interface that show all automatically generated tasks after checking (panel "Tasks", all/most of these tasks should be blue); - 5. an explicit statement of whether all tasks could be successfully checked or not for some fixed values of M and N; if some task could not be successfully checked, show its definition (menu entry "Print definition") and your conjecture of the reason of the failure; - 6. an explicit statement of whether all theorems could be successfully proved for arbitrary values of M and N; if some theorem could not be successfully proved, show (a reasonable selection) of the output of the menu entry "Print Prover Output" and your conjecture of the reason of the failure.